skailasam/vcperm/README.md

 From Main, call a module for each object.
 In the module set all needed permissons on this object.

 ## Issues
-wrong datatypes from nested objects in foreach definitions
+- wrong datatypes from nested objects in foreach definitions
+- how to get the ressource and data in the module in sync